IdentitySquare/Engineering-Internship/README.md

-# 😎 Software Engineering Internship
+# 😎 Software Engineering Academy
-Welcome to the [Identity Square](https://identitysquare.ie) full-Stack Software Engineering Internship. [⁉️ Learn more about our training &rarr;](https://github.com/IdentitySquare/Engineering-Internship/wiki)
+Welcome to the [Identity Square](https://identitysquare.ie) full-Stack Software Engineering Course. [⁉️ Learn more about our training &rarr;](https://github.com/IdentitySquare/Engineering-Internship/wiki)

-[Zero to Junior](https://github.com/IdentitySquare/Engineering-Internship/wiki#1-zero-to-junior-): At the end of the 6-month full-time internship, you would have received the training, support, feedback and production application experience to call yourself a junior software engineer.
+[Zero to Junior](https://github.com/IdentitySquare/Engineering-Internship/wiki#1-zero-to-junior-): At the end of the 6-month full-time course, you would have received the training, support, feedback and production application experience to call yourself a junior software engineer.

-The internship is split in two:
+The course is split in two:
 1. 🥸 **Training & Feedback** - learning all the basics to be able to build a web application.
 Front-end and back-end.
 2. 🛠 **Hands-on experience** - this is where most of your learning will occur while building production applications.